 Selecting Issues

 In line with other studies of digital measurement, our central device for measuring digital capacities in our study was was a survey administered to a representative sample of Australian residents.
 We employed an online panel provider to recruit participants.
 The panel provider was asked to ensure the sample was weighted by age, gender and location, where the latter was represented by Australian postcode.
-We also requested a boosted sample of young people aged 12-17, so we could undertake a future analysis of how digital capacities are developing among Australian youth.
+We also requested a boosted sample of young people aged 12-17, so we could undertake a future analysis of how digital capacities among Australian youth.

 Data collection took place in February 2016.
 Prior to this, we conducted a series of activities in line with the recommendations of the Circles approach.
 First we conducted a general review of the literature relating to digital capacities and a broad range of cognitively associated terms commonly attached to the digital: accessability, divide, inclusion / exclusion, experience, safety, competencies, literacy, “nativity”, regulatory environments, and comparative digital development.
 As the last term suggests, we sought to incorporate non-social measures of digitality, such as the market and technological availability of capacities.
-We then conducted an initial “issues” workshop with six members of the project team to develop key areas or “critical issues” relating to digital capacities.
+We then conducted an initial “issues” workshop with six members of the project team (representing expertise in…?) to develop key areas or “critical issues” relating to digital capacities.
 This produced a set of ten such issues that could be used to group more specific variables and measures.
 We outline each of these, with brief descriptions, in the list below:

 Situations and Demography: the demographic characteristics of individuals, including their access to digital technology.